 Depending on the scheme design and objectives, the following may also be necessary:

-Determine if the electric System can be adjusted so that the RAS need not be armed and operation is not required for the critical outage(s).
+Determine if the System can be adjusted so that the RAS need not be armed and operation is not required for the critical outage(s).

 Provide adequate dispatcher training and operational procedures to immediately adjust the System so that operation of available parts of the RAS will still meet the System performance requirements of the Standards if any of these critical alarms occur, e.g. arm alternate load shed sites.

-Utility practices allow a few Protection Systems to be non-redundant 19, 20.
+Utility practices allow a few parts of Protection Systems to be non-redundant.
 A partial list includes:

 Station battery.
 The Standards require only that separately-fused DC control circuits be used to supply otherwise-redundant protective devices and that the battery/charger system be alarmed to indicate failures, including an open battery circuit.
-Some utilities do use separate batteries and chargers, especially at higher system voltages, but this is not required by the Standards.
+It is becoming more common that utilities use separate batteries and chargers, especially at higher system voltages and when circuit breakers include two trip coils, but this is not required by the Standards.

-Potential sensing devices (PTs, CCVTs, optical). voltage sensing for protection should be provided from separate secondary windings of voltage sensing devices.
+Potential sensing devices (PTs, CCVTs, optical).
+It is acceptable that voltage sensing be provided from separate secondary windings of voltage sensing devices.

 Breaker failure protection is specifically exempted from a redundancy requirement.
 See the discussion below.